MagneticRegulus/advent-of-code-2025/README.md

 I wrote some terribly inefficient (and I *mean* inefficient) ruby code for this one because I wanted to play around with ruby classes again.
 Mistake.
 It worked...it just took 17 minutes 25 seconds.
 If I had more time, I would have made it much faster.

 I must remember to do things more simply tomorrow!

+### Day 5

+Part 1 was much shorter than yesterday's, took about 20 minutes to sort out.
+Though, I tried to create a flattened list of all the valid ids...crashed my computer twice.
+Check if any ranges cover a give id?
+Instant response.
+Perfect Big O problem!

+Part 2, I actually found pretty much the solution I was looking for on Stack_exchange, but it was a good way to be reminded of the .inject method and how you can use it to build an enumerable.